Why email marketing is important you ask?

 If you run a print ad and find a typo, or you run a tv advert and receive a negative response from the public, it becomes really difficult, if not downright impossible to adjust your message.
 Not to forget such changes can make a huge dent in your marketing budget.

-With email, all you’d have to do is resend an email, or acknowledge mistakes in your email with a follow-up, at almost no cost.
+With email, all you’d have to do is resend an email, or acknowledge mistakes in your email by writing a follow-up email at almost no cost.

 Another advantage of email marketing is that you can A/B test your subject lines.
 You can find out which subject line variants bring in the most click-rates, and you can devise future campaigns with this knowledge.